SciDev5/scidev-utils/README.md

-# SciDev5/util
+# SciDev5/util-h

+**Not recommended for use in production.**

-my utility package for all the things i have copied and pasted too many times alrea.
+My utility package for all the things I have copied and pasted too many times already: A mixed bag of random things I usually need for hobby projects.